Fiserv/global-currency-solutions/docs/use-our-apis.md

 - Experiment, develop code and fix bugs

 ## API Overview
-The FX Solutions APIs use API keys to authenticate requests.
-You can request your TEST API keys by creating a user account on Developer Studio.
+API keys are used to authenticate requests.
+You can request TEST API Keys from your Fiserv Sales  or FX Solutions Product team.

-Please keep the TEST API keys secure, these belong to you.
-Do not share your secret API keys in publicly accessible websites such as GitHub, client-side code, and so forth.
-All API requests must be made over HTTPS.
-Calls made using HTTP will fail.
+Please keep the TEST API Keys secure, these belong to you.
+Do not share your secret API Keys in publicly accessible websites.
+All API requests must be made over HTTPS - calls made using HTTP will fail.

 ## Authentication
-All visitors to the Developer Studio can access the API Documentation to integrate you'll need a TEST API key and secret.
-You'll need to register for an account to get an API key and secret.
+All visitors to the Developer Studio can access the API Documentation to integrate.
+You'll need a TEST API Key and Secret.
+Contact your Fiserv Sales or FX Solutions Product team to get a TEST API Key and Secret.

 ### Access FX Solution APIs

-Follow the below steps to get access to the Developer Studio and use the FX Solutions APIs.
+Follow the below steps to get access to begin using the FX Solutions APIs:

-1. Create a developer account in the Developer Studio.
-To create an account, you will need a valid business email address.

-2. Request a TEST API Key and Secret.
-After account creation,  you will receive access to a shared sandbox Merchant ID (MID) and FX Solutions Exchange Rate APIs.
-You will also receive a test API Key and Secret via encrypted email.
-This API Key and Secret will be used for authentication.
+1. Explore the FX Solutions Developer Studio experience.

+2. Choose the product that will help you achieve your business or revenue goals and explore the corresponding APIs in the overview sections.

+3. Request a TEST API Key and Secret, please contact Fiserv Sales or the FX Solutions Product Team.

+4. You will receive a TEST API Key and Secret and Merchant ID (MID).
+These credentials and MID can be used for the Exchange Rate APIs used for DCC.
+Please note MCP can be accessed through the CommerceHub experience and details can be found on the Multi-Currency Pricing tab.

-3. Construct an API Request to use the Exchange Rate APIs in TEST environment.
-For DCC, use 1) GET RATE  and 2)GET BINS BY CURRENCY.
-For MCP, use  GET ALL RATES.
+5. Use the credentials and MID for constructing the API Request to use the Exchange Rate APIs in TEST environment.

 ### Endpoints